In This Article

 Use code "YOURDNA" for 25% OFF

 Instead of using your blood sample, 5Strands Metals & Mineral test analyzes a few hair strands to check your reactivity to up to 60 different heavy metals and minerals.
-Your test results can show you which metals or minerals are potentially responsible for imbalances within your body.

 Unlike the heavy metal blood tests, 5Strands hair test doesn’t indicate how much of these toxic metals are in your body.
 It will only show how your body reacts to these substances.